sroychow/TestBeamSoftware/README.md

 ## Beam Test Data Analysis
-##Mering Code: Takes Ntuple from EDM, Telescope, DQM and merges into one Analysis Tree for user
+##Merging Code: Takes Ntuple from EDM, Telescope and merges into one Analysis Tree for user
-The code updates the EDM tuple adding new branches for Telescope, goodEvent flags.
+The code fill the Track vector inside the EDM ntuple
 ## Installation

-Set up ROOT(works with ROOT 5)
+Set up ROOT(works with ROOT 6)

 make cint